lfnothias/MS2LDA_to_GNPS_molecular_networks/README.md

-# A simple python script to map MS2LDA to GNPS molecular networks
+# A python script to map MS2LDA to GNPS molecular networks

 ## 1. Run the feature based molecular networking workflow
 See the documentation here